Astron/Astron/doc/protocol/12-stateserver.md

           uint16 dclass_id, <REQUIRED>, <OTHER>)`
 > Create an object on the State Server, specifying its initial location as
 > (parent_id, zone_id), its class, and initial field data.
+>
+> The object then broacats an ENTER_LOCATION message to its location channel,
+> and sends a CHANGING_ZONE with old location (0,0) to its parent (if it has one).

 **STATESERVER_DELETE_AI_OBJECTS (2004)** `args(uint64 ai_channel)`